chubyoshi/whatsmeow/README.md

 # whatsmeow
-Golang implementation of What's App Bot to book pool
+Golang implementation of What's App Bot to book indoor pool at 00:00